Amla (Indian Gooseberries) - The Insane Superfood You've Never Heard Of

 The only Amla you’ll WANT to take daily because it tastes so good

 Amla Green is the only all natural Amla powder that actually tastes incredible.
 What’s the secret?
 Amla Green is high quality, wild harvested, pesticide free amla that is concentrated 20x.
 This concentrated Amla is blended with a specific, proprietary oolong dark green tea that counteracts the bitter compounds in Amla.
+It's also a great intermittent fasting tea.

 I'm so excited about this product, I am giving 10% off to people who watch my webinar!
 Simply enter: SAVEME10 at checkout to get 10% off your entire order!